eBay/ebayui-core/CONTRIBUTING.md

 ## Pull Requests

-This section contains information and in-house etiquette regarding pull requests (or "PRs" as they are often called).
+This section contains information and etiquette regarding pull requests (or "PRs" as they are often called).

 ### Before You Start